 It grows in very select discrete environments.
 It is known to be even more complex than wine in many ways as it is in limited supply, often requires hand pollination on a single day while the blossom is in bloom, and has a vast array of incredible taste attributes.

-Similar to fine wine, the unique flavors and aromas are a reflection of its terroir: namely it’s varietal, harvest time, aging process and production methods.
+Similar to fine wine, the unique flavors, terpenes, and aromas are a reflection of its terroir: namely, its varietal, harvest time, aging process, and production methods.
 Revealing the distinct and subtle attributes is a labor of love for many as it is a complex and lengthy process to coax out these unique and desirable expressions.
-The seed pods look like green beans when they’re ripe and after picking are dried and fermented through a variety of processes to allow for their rich flavour to fully develop.
+The seed pods look like green beans when they’re ripe and after picking are dried and fermented through a variety of processes to allow for their rich flavor to fully develop.

 The Spanish conquistadors who came in contact with it through the Aztecs appreciated its aroma and flavor and brought it back to Europe where its uses ranged from a flavor enhancer in beverages to a coveted additive in perfumes.